Are you a developer or entrepreneur who wishes to have a larger social impact?

 - Please see the complete overview of admission and application requirements for Master's level applicants.

-- Students receiving minimum 35 points of the written part, are allowed to the oral interview.
+- Students receiving at least 35 points of the written part are allowed to the interview.

 - Minimum programme enrollment threshold: 70 points out of 100.